 Although lockdowns and other strict pandemic protocols have been introduced across the country, Thailand’s Phuket Sandbox and the Samui Plus scheme are still welcoming international tourists and have served as a model for how other Southeast Asian nations may start to invite back international visitors to their shores.

 Following on from the popular Phuket Sandbox scheme, the Samui Plus Plan allows fully vaccinated international tourists to enter the country without the normal mandatory quarantine upon arrival.

-Through a controlled test and release system, international tourists will be able to travel to Koh Samui, where they are required to stay for a minimum of seven days at Samui Extra Plus Hotel.
+Through a controlled test and release system, international tourists will be able to travel to Koh Samui, where they are required to stay for a minimum of one night at a SHA+ Hotel.
 After completing this stay, they can then choose to stay on Koh Samui or head to Koh Tao or Koh Phangan on a specified tourist route.

-Once tourists have stayed for at least 14-days on the islands, they are free to travel elsewhere in the country (local travel restrictions permitting).
+Once tourists have stayed for at least 5 days on the islands, they are free to travel elsewhere in the country (local travel restrictions permitting).

 Essentially, the system has been designed to reintroduce international tourists to Thailand while keeping coronavirus cases as low as possible.
 In theory, travellers will benefit from safer trips and locals will be more protected from foreigners bringing in the virus.
 It is hoped that schemes like Samui Plus will help to stimulate tourism in the country.

 Who is Eligible for the Samui Plus Scheme?